Key Takeaways

 - Pre-Application Guidance

-- Help employees understand visa criteria and deadlines clearly.
+- Help employees understand visa criteria, including 51% ownership and language needs, and deadlines.

-- Coordinate with legal or immigration experts for tailored advice.
+- Coordinate with legal or immigration experts for tailored advice, especially regarding June 2026 reforms.

 - Document Collection & Review

-- Assist with compiling proof of business plans, registration documents, and financial evidence.
+- Assist with compiling proof of business plans, registration documents (e.g., incorporation certificates), financial evidence (e.g., SEK 200,000 bank statements), and experience proofs (e.g., prior employer certificates).

-- Review applications to ensure completeness and relevance.
+- Review applications to ensure completeness, relevance, and translation into Swedish or English.

 - Internal Coordination

-- Collaborate with finance and legal departments to verify funding and compliance.
+- Collaborate with finance and legal departments to verify funding, compliance, and business viability.

 - Post-Approval Integration